flare-foundation/VerifierServerGenerator/README.md

 yarn generate server -t I<NameOfTheType>
 ```

-to generate server template for just the type defined in `I<NameOfTheType>.sol`
+to generate server template for just the type defined in `I<NameOfTheType>.sol`.

 ### What has to be configured